Medical Assistance for People Who Are Age 65 or Older or People Who Are Blind or Have a Disability

 -

-MA-EPD enrollees who lose their certification of disability with SSA must be referred to SMRT for a certification of disability.
+MA-EPD enrollees who lose their certification of disability with SSA and would like to remain on MA-EPD must be referred to SMRT for a certification of disability.
 An MA-EPD enrollee who is referred to SMRT remains eligible for MA-EPD during the time SMRT is making its determination.

 -

-Access MA under the TEFRA option for children with a disability is named after the Tax Equity and Fiscal Responsibility Act (TEFRA) of 1982 that created the option.
+Access MA under the TEFRA (Tax Equity and Fiscal Responsibility Act) option.
 Children with a disability and household income above the MA income limit need a disability certification and level of care determination to use the TEFRA option.
+See EPM 2.3.6 MA under the Tefra Option for more details.

 -